 For the most reliable triggering we highly recommend you use the internal timer, as using the PWM signal can produce issues with missed images due to many variables within the camera.
 For instance, the model of the SD card you use, and how quickly it can save the image can affect how quickly the camera is ready again to capture the next photo.
 The memory cards we sell are what we used to determine the fastest capture rates, so using slower cards (meaning any other brand or model card) will likely trigger slower.
 Triggering the camera faster than it can save the previous image will cause the camera not to be ready and thus you will miss that new image.
 You can use our camera flight calculator at the bottom of the page here to see the fastest that a camera has to be triggered in order to provide the overlap you require for your survey.
 Pay attention to the "Photo Interval" line towards the bottom.

 The camera will default to saving images only as JPG.
-In order to capture larger contrast in your images, along with not having any compression and gamma applied, we recommend changing to the RAW+JPG mode.
+In order to capture larger contrast in your images, along with not having any white balance, compression and gamma applied, we recommend changing to the RAW+JPG mode.
 Setting it to RAW+JPG mode takes longer for the camera to save the image, so the time between triggers will be longer.
 In our MAPIR Camera Control (MCC) application you can easily convert the RAW to TIFF to JPGs if your stitching software requires JPGs (such as DroneDeploy).
 The less compression (more RAW) your images are the easier they are to stitch as well, so use TIFFs whenever possible.

 Survey mission planning is based on your aerial platform and what flight controller it is using.
 This video shows how to setup a mission with a Pixhawk-based drone and the free Android mission planning application Tower.